Woodward (WWD)

 Woodward Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Woodward’s annualized revenue growth of 10.6% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Woodward’s annualized revenue growth of 10.9% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
 Woodward Year-On-Year Revenue Growth

-This quarter, Woodward reported year-on-year revenue growth of 16.5%, and its $995.3 million of revenue exceeded Wall Street’s estimates by 5.9%.
+This quarter, Woodward reported robust year-on-year revenue growth of 29%, and its $996.5 million of revenue topped Wall Street estimates by 11.9%.

-Looking ahead, sell-side analysts expect revenue to grow 8% over the next 12 months, a slight deceleration versus the last two years.
-Still, this projection is above average for the sector and implies the market sees some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin